Nancy K. Berlage

 BA - The University of Chicago

 Dr. Nancy K. Berlage is Associate Professor of History and Director of the Public History Program at Texas State University.
-She is also public history graduate advisor.
+She is also public history graduate advisor and internship advisor.

-Her book Farmers Helping Farmers: The Rise of the Farm and Home Bureaus, 1914-1935 (Louisiana State University Press) received the Award for Superior Achievement from the Illinois State Historical Society.
+Berlage’s book Farmers Helping Farmers: The Rise of the Farm and Home Bureaus, 1914-1935 (Louisiana State University Press) received the Award for Superior Achievement from the Illinois State Historical Society; a “Finalist Award” from the Iowa History Society, and was a finalist for prizes from the Midwestern History Association and Agricultural History Society.

-Berlage’s next book Modernity, Memory and the Uses of the Past in Rural America is contracted to be published with the University of Nebraska Press.
+Berlage’s next book Modernity, Memory and the Uses of the Past in Rural America is under contract with the University of Nebraska Press.

 Her blog on historical writing and memory for the Rural Women’s Studies Association received positive attention.

-Berlage and the Public History Program are featured in a two-page spread for the University in Texas Monthly published November 2019.
+Berlage and the Public History Program are featured by TXSU in Texas Monthly, November 2019.

 Controversy and Public History